hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 added 738 packages in 46.701s
 ```

-In Balaji's command window, run the `addToWallet.js` program to add the identity
+In Balaji's command window, run the `enrollUser.js` program to generate a
-to his wallet:
+certificate and private key and them to his wallet:
 ```
-(balaji)$ node addToWallet.js
+(balaji)$ node enrollUser.js

-done
+Wallet path: /Users/nikhilgupta/fabric-samples/commercial-paper/organization/digibank/identity/user/balaji/wallet
+Successfully enrolled client user "balaji" and imported it into the wallet
 ```

 The `addToWallet.js` program has added identity information for `balaji`, to his